 Because the capital city of Lisbon is surrounded by the hills of the Tagus Estuary, it is also called the “City of Seven Hills.”
 In addition to this beautiful scenery, historic structures including the Jerónimos Monastery, constructed in honor of the achievements of Vasco da Gama, São Jorge Castle and Belém Tower still watch over the Portuguese people today.

-The city of Lisbon (left) and The Rossio square, a popular meeting place
+The city of Lisbon (left) and Rossio Square, a popular meeting place

 Portugal’s historic and second-largest city, Porto